DeChicken/c-rpio/README.md

 This is the README file for c-rpio.
 The c-rpio library aims to provide functions for utilizing the functionality of the 40-pin GPIO header on the Raspberry Pi.
 CURRENTLY THIS ONLY PARTIALLY WORKS ON THE RASPBERRY PI 4 MODEL B. DO NOT USE THESE FUNCTIONS ON ANY OTHER RASPBERRY PI (yet).

+Here is a change to make sure I can make changes...